ibm-cloud-docs/ContinuousDelivery/bluemixlive.md

 2. Increase the memory.

     a.
-In the app `manifest.yml` file, add 128M or more to the value that is specified for the memory attribute.
+In the app `manifest.yml` file, add 128 MB or more to the value that is specified for the memory attribute.

 After the {{site.data.keyword.Bluemix_notm}} Live Debug is installed, you can use the debug tools.

 Push the app and then browse to `https://_app-host.mybluemix.net_/bluemix-debug/manage` to access the {{site.data.keyword.Bluemix_notm}} debug user interface.
-When you are prompted to authenticate, enter your IBMid username and password or a one-time passcode.
+When you are prompted to authenticate, enter your IBM id username and password or a one-time passcode.

-**Note:** The Debugger may take a minute or so to initialize.
+**Note:** The Debugger might take a minute or so to initialize.

 ### Restoring app configurations and disabling {{site.data.keyword.Bluemix_notm}} Live Debug {: #restore_live_debug}